Video Transcript

-Beamsplitters do exactly what their name implies, splits a beam.
-There are a couple different types of beamsplitters.
-A standard beamsplitter will split the beam by a percentage of the intensity, such as 50% transmission and 50% reflection or 30% transmission and 70% reflection.
-Non-polarizing beamsplitters are specifically controlled not to alster the S and P polarization states of the incoming light.
-Polarizing beamsplitters will transmit P polarization and reflect S polarization, allowing the user to add polarized light into a system.
-Dichroic beamsplitters split incoming light by wavelength and are commonly used in fluorescence applications to separate the excitation and emission paths.
+(5.4s) Beam splitters do exactly what their name implies, split a beam.
+There are a couple different types of beam splitters.
+A standard beam splitter will split the beam by a percentage of the intensity, such as 50% transmission and 50% reflection, or 30% transmission and 70% reflection.
+Non-polarizing beam splitters are specifically controlled not to alter the S and P polarization states of the incoming light.
+Polarizing beam splitters will transmit P polarization and reflect S polarization, allowing the user to add polarized light into a system.
+Dichroic beam splitters split incoming light by wavelength and are commonly used in fluorescence applications to separate the excitation and emission paths.
+(6.1s)

 or view regional numbers